nashville-software-school/bangazon-inc/book-2-mvc/chapters/ROUTING.md

 HTTP requests all get made to a url.
 The ASP.<span>NET</span> framework can make a lot of assumptions about how to handle those requests from the url's path.
 The url `https://doggo.com/owners/create` tips the framework off to look for an Owners controller and specifically a `Create` method.

-Urls can also carry route parameters.
+Urls can also carry **route parameters**.
 These are parts of the url that typically hold things like IDs.
 If a request comes in at `https://doggo.com/owners/details/81`, the 81 part of that url is considered a route parameter.
 The framework will look for an `Details` method in an Owner controller and invoke it by passing in the value of 81 as the parameter

 ### Body